OneRepublic: Musical style and influences

 OneRepublic's varied style of music has been described by Ryan Tedder: "We're no respecter of genre.
 If it's a good song or a good artist whether rock, pop, indie or hip hop, they've probably influenced us on some level... nothing's new under the sun, we're a sum of a bunch of parts."
-Specific artists whom OneRepublic have cited as influences include Wolfgang Amadeus Mozart, the Beatles, U2, M83, and Prince.
+Specific artists whom OneRepublic have cited as influences include Wolfgang Amadeus Mozart, the Beatles, Nickelback, U2, M83, and Prince.